Tweeten application for the Electron framework

 Building for Windows on Arm on Electron requires version 6.0.8 or newer.
 Tweeten is an example of an application that ran on an older version of Electron, and was upgraded to a new version of Electron and then ported to Windows on Arm.

 Tweeten was built on Electron 3 but building for Windows on Arm requires Electron 6.0.8 or newer.
-All of Tweeten’s code was upgraded to Electron 7.0.
-The Electron upgrade was the largest bit of work involved in porting Tweeten.
+All of the Tweeten code was upgraded to Electron 7.0.
+The Electron upgrade was the largest piece of work involved in porting Tweeten.

 Tweeten was created on Visual Studio Code, so there was no need to change development environment.